Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 • Add the Vegetables: Stir in the peppers and eggplant.
 Let all the ingredients cook together for 5 minutes.
 Remove from the heat, and top with lemon juice.
 Let cool.

-Note: Ottolenhi recipe uses tahini sauce.
-I love the flavor but made this ingredient optional because it is not a traditional topping.
+Note: Ottolenghi recipe uses tahini sauce.
+I love the flavor, but made this ingredient optional because it is not a traditional topping.

 Notes